Yui-Koi/discord-ext-voice-recv/docs/reference/api.md

 ## Notes

+- The pages listed above are generated automatically into `reference/api/` during the build.
+On the first run you may see warnings about missing stub files; re-running the build will clear them.
 - Each item links back to source (View Source) and shows type hints.
 - Cross-references to upstream projects work via intersphinx, e.g.:
   - `discordpy:discord.VoiceClient`
   - `discordpyself:discord.Client`
-- If you add new modules or classes, they will appear here automatically on next build.
+- If you add new modules or classes, they will appear here automatically on the next build.